-Data on the on-screen HUD or bike computer "flatlining" or freezing at one number during a ride or workout is most commonly caused by signal interference.
-FulGaz is momentarily losing the data signal from your devices and "grabbing" the last known value to use until it can reconnect.
+Data on the HUD or bike computer "flatlining" or freezing at a set number during a ride or workout is most commonly caused by signal interference or a signal dropout.
+FulGaz is losing the data signal from your devices and then "grabbing" the last known value to use for the rest of the ride.

 - Nearby mobile phones

 - Wireless keyboards

 - Microwaves or other appliances

 - Other WiFi enabled devices such as lights